-Chilean Judge Juan Guzman (centre) was an unlikely candidate to take on Gen. Augusto Pinochet.
-In Chile’s judicial system, judges both investigate and rule on cases, and he was seen as a right-leaning judge who would be sympathetic to the former dictator.
-But he surprised many of his detractors – this Dec.
-13, 2004, photo shows Guzman announcing the inditcment of Pinochet on human rights charges at Supreme Court building in Santiago, Chile.
+Chilean Choose Juan Guzman (centre) used to be an not going candidate to tackle Gen. Augusto Pinochet.
+In Chile’s judicial machine, judges each look at and rule on instances, and he used to be viewed without any consideration-leaning choose who could be sympathetic to the previous dictator.
+However he shocked a lot of his detractors – this Dec. thirteen, 2004, photograph presentations Guzman asserting the inditcment of Pinochet on human rights expenses at Supreme Courtroom constructing in Santiago, Chile.
 (Santiago Llanquin/AP)

-[Forty years ago, on Sept.
-11, 1973, a military coup toppled the democratic socialist government of Chile.
+[Forty years in the past, on 9/11, 1973, a militia coup toppled the democratic socialist executive of Chile.
 President Salvador Allende killed himself as troops attacked the presidential palace.
-General Augusto Pinochet — with the backing of the CIA — rounded up students, trade unionists and intellectuals.
-In the aftermath of the coup, a quarter of a million people were detained for their political beliefs, 3,000 were killed or disappeared, many more were tortured.
-On the eve of the 40th anniversary of the coup, The Sunday Edition talked to Juan Guzman, the humble Chilean judge who shot to international fame when he investigated and indicted Pinochet.]
+Basic Augusto Pinochet — with the backing of the CIA — rounded up college students, change unionists and intellectuals.
+Within the aftermath of the coup, 1 / 4 of one million individuals have been detained for his or her political views, three,000 have been killed or disappeared, many extra had been tortured.
+On the eve of the fortieth anniversary of the coup, The Sunday Edition talked to Juan Guzman, the humble Chilean judge who shot to international fame when he investigated and indicted Pinochet.]

 Juan Guzman knew this probably wasn’t going to go well.